 The two future 'East & West' authorities will have decisions to make regarding their level of transformation ambition.
 Investment is likely to be made in IT platforms and digital enablement - the level of this investment will be a key determinant of the overall level of annual efficiencies achievable in each authority.
-With the right additional investment, efficiencies achieved could significantly exceed stated estimates.

-In order to deliver long term financial stability, the key is that both future unitaries are able to operate at scale and have the ability and capacity to invest in transforming service delivery.
+With the right additional investment, efficiencies achieved could significantly exceed attended to the standard st order to deliver long term financial stability, the key is that both future unitaries are able to operate at scale and have the ability and capacity to invest in transforming service delivery.